cryptomator/docs/source/desktop/vault-management.rst

 Vault Management
 ================

-A *vault* is the fundamental object in Cryptomator.
+A *vault* is where your files are stored encrypted.
-Like the term suggests, it represents the single location where all files inside this vault are stored encrypted.
+For your operating system or other apps a vault is a just a normal directory containing some encrypted files.
-From the perspective of your operating system it is a normal directory containing at least two files and one directory:
+Only Cryptomator understands can decrypt the vault's contents when you unlock it using a password.

 .. _desktop/vault-management/remove-vaults: